Gyanvapi mosque: District court to decide on Tuesday petition to be heard first | Law-Order

 ''After hearing arguments of both sides, the court will on Tuesday give its verdict on which petition is to be heard first,'' said Madan Mohan Yadav, a lawyer for the Hindu side.

-The Hindu side argued that since a court-appointed commission has completed its work, the opponents should present their objections on it.
+The Hindu side argued that since a court-appointed commission has completed its work, the opponents should present their objections to it.

 Anjuman Intezamia Masjid Committee's lawyer Mohammad Tauhid Khan argued that the writ is not sustainable, hence, it should be dismissed.